megamattzilla/iRules/SSLO_Custom_Cert_Verify/README.md

-# These iRules will enrich HTTP request to service chain devices with an HTTP header.
+# These iRules will enrich HTTP request to service chain devices with an HTTP header containing origin server cetificate status.
 ## Note: This iRule has 2 parts.
 1.)
-First choose only one of these iRules depending on if a 7 day grace period is desired: interceptionvs_certverity.tcl
+First choose only one of these iRules depending on if a 7 day grace period is desired:
+interceptionvs_certverity.tcl
 interceptionvs_certverity_graceperiod.tcl